senscience/nexus-delta/docs/src/main/paradox/docs/delta/architecture.md

 @@@

 @ref:[Nexus Fusion] is a web interface that helps scientists with their day-to-day data-driven activities but also facilitates the system administrative tasks.
-It uses the Nexus.js (a javascript SDK) that provides as set of primitives for building web applications for Nexus Delta.

 @ref:[Nexus Forge] is a domain-agnostic, generic and extensible Python framework that enables non-expert users to create and manage knowledge graphs using the Python programming language.